 Alternatively, you can sell the books you don’t want to keep in your home library any longer.
 Many years ago, I traded my textbooks on eBay, Half.com, and Amazon.
 I use the word “trade” rather than “sell” for a reason.

 A business law book that costed over $200, I got for $20.
-A quick stop at a library to check how different my new “old” book was from the latest edition and occasionally several photocopies for the pages that contained addition information costed a few dollars on top of the price I had already paid.
+A quick stop at a library to check how different my new “old” book was from the latest edition and occasionally making several photocopies of the pages that contained addition information costed a few dollars on top of the price that I had already paid.
 In the end, I was still saving tons of money each semester.

-As my appreciation to all those sellers for helping me get a diploma without falling in that student loan trap, I was returning the favor.
+As my appreciation to all those sellers for helping me get a diploma without falling in a student loan trap, I was returning the favor.
 Similar to the people I was buying my older textbooks from, I was reselling the college books for a couple of dollars.

-Often, all I charged was a price to cover shipping cost.
+Often, all I charged was the price to cover shipping cost.
 This way, I not only organized my books, keeping only the favorite in my then meager home library, but, I hope, helped somebody to avoid all those unnecessary student debts.

-8. Organize a Small Library or Reading Nook
+8. Create a Reading Nook

 Ideally, you want to have a separate room in your house filled with books of all genres where you can spend hours upon hours reading.
 For many, including us, it’s a wishful thinking.
 Yet a small reading nook can be organized even in a tiny apartment.